 A place of Christian worship for over 1000 years!

-Our main church service is on Sunday morning at 10.00am every Sunday.
+The main church service at St Mary Magdalene Church: is on Sunday morning at 10.00am every Sunday.

 Each month the services are as follows: